 - 1. Provide a Home Hospital Request Form which includes: Diagnosis and anticipated length of confinement (three weeks minimum). - 2.
 A doctor's release (indicating an exact return date) is required before the student may return to school. - a.
 The release must be taken to the student's school of attendance with a copy sent to the Student Services office (The exception is when the exact return date is stated on the original doctor's prescription request for home instruction).

 Home hospital is intended for a temporary disability.
 All requests for home hospital end at the end of the school year.
-Students must reapply and meet the eligibility criteria each year.
-If you have any questions contact Tara Keith, Student Services, (650) 697-5693, extension 025.
+Students must reapply and meet the eliqibility criteria each year.